Now that you have your blank form, you can start to populate it with lots of form elements.

 Inserting a Block of Text or Section Heading

-With the Text button, you can insert a block of text or emphasise sections with headings.
+With the Text button, you can insert a block of descriptive text or emphasise sections with headings.
+The Rich Text option allows you to style your content, as well as add images or links.

 - Navigate to your form and click the Text button from the Edit tab.
-A Default Text container will appear.
-Left-click on the container to open its settings.
+A Default Text element will appear.
+Left-click on the element to open its settings, or click and drag to change the order of your question fields

 - The Field Settings sidebar will open to the right of your screen.